pfheatwole/thesis/source/demonstration.rst

      - 80-100
      - 95-115

-This section defines the model parameters for a model of the size 23 wing.
-The same process is used — but not shown — to created models of the size 25 and 27 wings for the discussion on :ref:`demonstration:Model validation`.
+This section demonstrates how to estimate the parameters for a size 23 wing.
+The same process is used (but not shown) to create models of the size 25 and 27 wings for the discussion in :ref:`demonstration:Model validation`.

 ..
 FIXME: link to the implementation in glidersim